What is Bitcoin Cash ?

-Low Transactions Fees Big blocks prevent large transaction pools and with no congestion in the pools, fees are low to validate these transactions from the miner’s perspective.
+Big blocks prevent large transaction pools building up.
+With no congestion in the pools, fees are low to validate these transactions from the miner’s perspective.

-Some Key Terms Soft Fork Change to the Bitcoin protocol that makes old blocks invalid which were valid in the past.
+A change to the Bitcoin Cash protocol that makes old blocks invalid which were valid in the past.
 Bitcoin Segwit transactions feature was implemented as a soft fork to the network.

-Hard Fork Change to the Bitcoin protocol that makes previously invalid blocks or transactions valid.
+Change to the Bitcoin Cash protocol that makes previously invalid blocks or transactions valid.
 The BerkeleyDB bug activated an accidental hard fork to the Bitcoin network in 2013.